Special-Unitary-Group/xolote/README.md

 In what paper did you read it?
 What was the main source that helped that author to develop her novel algorithm and how did she adapt it to her particular problem?

-We thought of Kaban as an [AI](https://en.wikipedia.org/wiki/Artificial_intelligence) tool to assist researchers with their own material and references of information, such as [academic papers](https://en.wikipedia.org/wiki/Academic_publishing#Scholarly_paper) and [scientific articles](https://en.wikipedia.org/wiki/Scientific_literature#Scientific_article).
+We thought of Xolote as an [AI](https://en.wikipedia.org/wiki/Artificial_intelligence) tool to assist researchers with their own material and references of information, such as [academic papers](https://en.wikipedia.org/wiki/Academic_publishing#Scholarly_paper) and [scientific articles](https://en.wikipedia.org/wiki/Scientific_literature#Scientific_article).
 More than being able to just respond contextless questions like *What is the main topic of these papers?*, we aim to exploit the potential of [Large Language Models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model), such as [ChatGPT](https://en.wikipedia.org/wiki/ChatGPT), and provide a powerful assistance tool at hand to speed up and improve the research process very commonly found in academia.

 We know that in this process, researchers have their own collection of material relevant to their topic.